MicrosoftDocs/msteams-docs/msteams-platform/bots/build-conversational-capability.md

 >
 > - Read receipts are supported only in user to bot chat scenarios.
 > - Read receipts for bots doesn’t support team, channel, and group chat scopes.
-> - If a tenant admin or user disables the **Read receipts** setting, the bot doesn't receive the read receipt event.
+> - If a Teams administrator or user disables the **Read receipts** setting, the bot doesn't receive the read receipt event.

 To receive read receipts events for your bot, ensure the following: